 Yes, on the surface, a high-performance synthetic oil does seem to have a higher price than mineral/petroleum-based motor oil.
 The fact is, comparing a premium synthetic oil to other conventional engine oils is much like trying to compare apples to oranges.

 To justify investing in something that costs more, we need to focus on true value.
 If there was a way to protect your engine against unnecessary wear and loss of power by as much as 70% or more, would this be a benefit to you?

 If by the simple task of replacing your oil so that expensive and critical components such as camshafts and pistons could have a much longer service life, would this be a benefit to you?

 You may have a year old car that you’ve been utilizing a conventional petroleum engine oil in from day one.
-The questions arises as to whether switching to a 100% synthetic engine oil could cause mechanical issues.
+The question arises as to whether switching to 100% synthetic engine oil could cause mechanical issues.

 This is an old wives tale.
-The fact is, switching from a conventional oil to a highly engineered high performance synthetic engine oil is perfectly safe.
+The fact is, switching from conventional oil to a highly engineered high-performance synthetic engine oil is perfectly safe.
 You may ask if mixing synthetic motor oils with conventional oils is OK.
 Yes, there’s no danger when mixing synthetic with petroleum.

 Synthetic Oil Delivers Green Technology

 Another timely and relevant benefit that is offered by a high performance 100% pure synthetic oil would be an environmental benefit.
 Unfortunately, each year, there are millions of gallons of engine oil that are burned off through the exhaust of vehicles, thus leading to emission pollution.